Federal court halts Biden administration from prioritizing minorities, women for coronavirus relief

 The court enjoined the administration from continuing to prioritize race or gender.

-The Justice Department declined to comment about the ruling or if it will appeal to the Supreme Court.
+The Justice Department declined to comment about the ruling or whether it will appeal to the Supreme Court.

-Judge Thapar was joined by Judge Alan Eugene Norris, a Reagan appointee, in the opinion.
+Judge Alan Eugene Norris, a Reagan appointee, joined Judge Thapar in the opinion.
 Judge Bernice B. Donald, an Obama appointee, disagreed with the majority.

 In her dissent, Judge Donald said the Supreme Court has established that the Constitution allows the government to use “race-based classifications to remediate past discrimination.”